isabelroses/dotfiles/.github/README.md

 - Exclude nix from time machine backups
   > `sudo tmutil addexclusion -v /nix`
 - `nix run nix-darwin -- switch --flake ~/.config/flake#<host>`
-- Then good news you can use the `rebuild` alias that exists for the future
+- Then good news you can use the `switch` alias that exists for the future

 #### Small bits